sudharsahn/proj1-pageserver/README.md

   it using your .gitignore file)
 * Commit and push ALL your changes to github (except those not under revision control)
-* Test deployment to other environments including Raspberry Pi.
+* Test deployment in other environments.
 Deployment should work "out of the box" with this command sequence:

   ~~~~